 Federal Work-Study and Campus Employment –Information for Financial Aid recipients

-Many students have an academic year work component as part of their financial aid package, referred to as Federal Work-Study or Campus Employment.
+Many undergraduate students have an academic year work component as part of their financial aid package, referred to as Federal Work-Study or Campus Employment.
 Confusion sometimes exists concerning what the amount awarded represents and how the funds are to be used.

 The Federal Work-Study Program was established by the Higher Education Act of 1965.
 It was meant to encourage and promote the employment of students by helping them meet their educational costs.
 Eligibility for Federal Work-Study (FWS) is determined from the information students provide on the Free Application for Federal Student Aid (FAFSA).
 Brown University receives an annual allocation of FWS funds from the U.S. Department of Education.
 These funds are used to help subsidize the wages of students with a Federal Work-Study award.
 Therefore, the wages earned by students who have a Federal Work-Study award are paid by a combination of federal funds and University funds.
 Students with Campus Employment in their financial aid award are paid entirely with University funds.

 Brown University awards a work component to eligible students as part of their financial aid package.
 This gives students the opportunity to work part-time during the academic year to help pay for miscellaneous expenses related to their education.
 Students are not required to work or to earn the full amount of their work award.
 Instead, the work award provides a student the opportunity to work and earn funds that they can use towards their daily expenses.
 It is not necessarily expected that these earned funds will be paid back to Brown to cover tuition, fees or other billed educational expenses.